JohannesGetzner/dl-energy-estimator/README.md

 ### Intel RAPL

 codecarbon reads the Intel RAPL files for the energy information.
-Before the data-collection process can run, make sure your system allows these files to be read: `sudo chmod 555 -R /sys/class/powercap/intel-rapl/`
+Before the data-collection process can run, make sure your system allows these files to be read: `sudo chmod 555 -R /sys/class/powercap/intel-rapl/` (also see the './give_RAPL_read_access.sh' script)

 ## Running the project